 Perhaps you’re not fond of a certain colleague.
 Rather than address the issue directly, you go out of your way to edge her out of the office clique.
-You might do this by inviting everyone on your team to lunch, except her, or gossiping about her, says Crowley.
+You might do this by inviting everyone on your team to lunch, except her, says Crowley.

 When you do this, you can be sure she notices.
 Try to break yourself of this habit by including her, and you may find out you have something in common.
 If not, you’ll be able to sleep better at night knowing you did the right thing and haven’t made an enemy.